Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 1. Design and implement command line interfaces, APIs, and bots in Go.
 2. Identify and describe the architectures wherein the features of Golang could be best utilized.
-3. Build data structures that support unmarshalling JSON retreived from third-party APIs.
+3. Build data structures that support unmarshalling JSON retrieved from third-party APIs.
 4. Apply Object Relational Mapping techniques to persist data to relational databases in Go.
 5. Examine benchmarks to determine how to improve the speed and readability of a Golang project.
 6. Gain experience deploying APIs and bots to production.